tomc1998/i3-rounded-gaps/README.md

 ### Rounded Window Corners

-Rounded corners can be configured by adding this to your config. `5` can be replaced with any integer, it simply defines how rounded the corners are.
+Rounded corners can be configured by adding this to your config. `5` can be replaced with any integer, it just defines the radius of the corner.

 ```
 border_radius 5